BetonQuest/BetonQuest/docs/Documentation/Compatibility.md

 You can use all BetonQuest variables in any other plugin that supports PlaceholderAPI.
 You can even use BetonQuests conditions using the [condition variable](Variables-List.md#expose-conditions-to-3rd-party-plugins-condition)!
 This works using the `%betonquest_package:variable%` placeholder.
 The `package:` part is the name of a package.
-If you don't specify this, the plugin will assume you're using that variable in `default` package.
 The `variable` part is just a BetonQuest variable without percentage characters, like `point.beton.amount`.

 Testing your placeholder is easy using this command: